Punu people: History

-According to Magang-Ma-Mbuju and Mbumb Bwass the Punu people come from the people called «Jagas» and come from Kasaï and Zambezi.
+According to Magang-Ma-Mbuju and Mbumb Bwass the Punu people originated from the people called «Jagas» and came from Kasaï and Zambezi.
 According to them, it was the Punu people who had invaded the kingdom of Kongo in 1568 and they were known as Jagas.

-Claude Hélène Perrot said that before the publication of the work of these two authors (Magang-Ma-Mbuju and Mbumb Bwass), many studies devoted to the Jagas problem had shown that this warrior group was of diverse origins, B.M.
+Claude Hélène Perrot said that before the publication of the work of these two authors (Magang-Ma-Mbuju and Mbumb Bwass), many studies devoted to the Jagas had shown that this warrior group was of diverse origins, B.M.
 Batsikama and M. Ipari had concluded that the invaders of Mbanza Kongo in 1568 were populations of Kongo origin.

 The Punu people migrated into The Republic of the Congo in the 16th century and migrated into Southern Gabon in the 18th century.

 Culture

 White masks

-One of the well known Punu art objects are the white masks with nine dots on the forehead symbolizing the nine Punu clans, now known as the Punu masks.The masks are life size, they can cover a persons face.
+One of the well known Punu art objects are the white masks with nine dots on the forehead symbolizing the nine Punu clans, now known as the Punu masks.
+The masks are life size, they can cover a person's face.
 They are worn by the dancers in south Gabon.
 When there is a major community event the dancers wear these masks, one major event would be a dance performed for a secret society.
 Europeans have been trying to discover the Punu society for a long time, but not until June 1865 did the first European discover the first white mask.
 Later in 1925-30 Europeans had more access to the societies and the secrecy was less than before.